-Eric believes that if communities are given the opportunity sit on the driver’s seat of development processes, they can better define what development they want and contribute to achieving it.
-Thus he has stepped forward as a researcher and community development practitioner and continue to demonstrate visionary and inspirational leadership in citizen advocacy and not-for-profit management.
-He has personally initiated a number of local and national organizations which are working with communities on social, environmental and economic development, and human rights initiatives across Africa.
-The most remarkable is the Action Group on Governance and Environmental Management (AGGEM), a community based organisation which is gaining recognition as the representative voice in articulating the needs and interest of various beneficiary communities in Africa and carrying out impactful projects on natural resources and environmental management.
+I am passionate and strongly believe that if communities are given the opportunity sit on the driver’s seat of their development processes, they can better define what development they want and contribute to achieving it.
+Thus, I have stepped forward as a researcher and community development practitioner and continue to demonstrate visionary and inspirational leadership in citizen advocacy and not-for-profit management.
+I initiated several local and national organizations which are working with communities on social, environmental, economic development, and human rights initiatives across Africa.
+The most remarkable is the Action Group on Governance and Environmental Management (AGGEM), a community-based organisation which is gaining recognition as the representative voice in articulating the needs and interest of various beneficiary communities in Africa and carrying out impactful projects on natural resources and environmental management.

 I believe in giving back and contributing to build a cadre of new generation thinkers.
 Thus, I have mentored many students and young professionals within the framework of as the Queen's Young Leaders Programme, Commonwealth Scholarship Commission, and the University of Birmingham Careers Network Mentoring.